KatarinaAnd/MET-BUFR/README.md

 **get_keywords.py** is self explanatory.
 Contains the function that is supposed to return the keywords for each variable

-**code_tables.py** has not been implemented into the main code yet, not sure if needed.
-However, if needed, then this shouldn't be too hard either

 **useful_function.py** contains useful functions that I've made specifically for this task.

 **main_config.cfg**, configuration file.
 Self explanatory.
 However, needs a user manual or something.